 The study of Ciceronian onomastics is full of problems.
 This volume and other contributions by Shackleton Bailey have shown how much work in this field there is to be done.
 It is possible to develop further some of Shackleton Bailey's considerations, or, again, to suggest different interpretations.
 I have myself made some objections in my review in "Gnomon" in 1987 and in a short article in "Classical Quarterly" from the same year (7).
 The most obvious case is Att.
 15, 26, 5, where Mundus istum M. En(n)ius given in the manuscripts is surely corrupt, the modern Vulgate Mundus iste cum M. Ennio a mere improbable guess, and Mundus iste Maenius (or Men(n)ius) by Shackleton Bailey an equally improbable proposal.
 I have succeeded in establishing the correct text as Mundus Istumennius.
 It may seem strange that nobody before had suggested this solution which now seems so evident.
-Perhaps the reason lies in the fact that the gentile name (H)istum(m)en(n)ius (forms in Histim- are also known) is not attested in literature.
+Perhaps the reason lies in the fact that the gentile name (H) is tum(m)en(n) is (forms in Histim- are also known) is not attested in literature.
 This invites us to pay more careful attention to epigraphic documentation.

-In addition to the cases discussed in my "Gnomon" review and in the "Classical Quarterly" article, and to stress the importance of sociohistorical aspects and epigraphic documentation, I would like to cite one case on which a recent epigraphic discovery sheds new light. unpublished Roman inscription (I am grateful to G. Camodeca for drawing my attention to the existence of this inscription) freedmen of a Cn.
+In addition to the cases discussed in my "Gnomon" review and in the "Classical Quarterly" article, and to stress the importance of sociohistorical aspects and epigraphic documentation, I would like to cite one case on which a recent epigraphic discovery sheds new light.
+In an unpublished Roman inscription (I am grateful to G. Camodeca for drawing my attention to the existence of this inscription) freedmen of a Cn.
 Heius are mentioned.
 The same combination of praenomen and nomen occurs in the Laurentianus and in all the modern editions of Cluent.
 107 (including the recent one by Silvia Rizzo distributed to the members of this Colloquium) as the name of a Roman senator.
 But the Cluniac tradition has heiutus or hevitus, and for that reason Shackleton Bailey was inclined to restore Heiulius, a rare name inviting corruption.
 But as the patron of the freedmen in the unpublished inscription is obviously this same Roman senator (a member of a rich Oscan family from Cumae whose history we now know to some extent (8)), we have to retain the modern Vulgate with the Laurentianus and reject Shackleton Bailey's unnecessary proposal.

 The second part of Shackleton Bailey's book contains a study of adoptive nomenclature, followed by a register of adoptions covering the period from circa 130 to 43.
-In this field there is still much work to be done, and Shackleton Bailey's illuminating observations can be developed and improved upon.
-Let us take an example.
-In the name-type Metellus Pius Scipio one would explain the retention of Scipio instead of Cornelianus, the normal form of adoptive name, as Scipio is a name which inspires respect, and at the same time distinguishes the name-bearer both from other nobiles and from non-senators bearing the same gentile name.
-Likewise, one understands why the consul of 61 was called M. Pupius Piso and not Calpurnianus: the latter name would not have singled him out in any way (9).
+In this field there is still much work to be done, and Shackleton Bailey's illuminating observations can be developed

-^{(7) &}quot;Gnomon" 59, 1987, 595-601; Three Ciceroniana, "ClQu" 37, 1987, 521-523.
+(7) "Gnomon" 59, 1987, 595-601; Three Ciceroniana, "ClQu" 37, 1987, 521-523.